lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 }
 ```

-This won't look like anything much right now, right now we just want to see the radio buttons to ensure we are replicating the HTML functionality.
+The radio buttons won't look like anything much right now.
+We only want to see the radio buttons to ensure we are replicating the HTML functionality.

 ![Radio buttons with a red box between the label and the button.](./beginning-radio-styling.png)